1730177143/agile-ca1/README.md

 + cypress/e2e/actor.cy.js

+__Know movies about the actor__ - The user can know movies about the actor by clicking 'relational movies' on the actor details page.

++ cypress/e2e/credits.cy.js

+__Know actors about the movie__ - The user can know actors about the movie by clicking 'relational actors' on the movie details page.

++ cypress/e2e/credits.cy.js

 ### Error/Exception testing (if relevant).

 [State the cases that demonstrate error and/or exception testing.]

 1. Display the Favourite Movies page when no movies have been tagged.
-1. Submitting a Movie Review form when the user's name is blank.
+2. Submitting a Movie Review form when the user's name is blank.
-1. Other case X
+3. Submitting a Movie Review form when the review is too short.

 ### Cypress Custom commands (if relevant).